sentinel-official/docs/docs/getting-started/dvpn-coin/economics.md

 ---
-title: Ecoinomics
+title: Economics
 sidebar_position: 2
 ---

-# Ecoinomics
+# Economics

 After dedicating a considerable amount of time to the Ethereum testnet blockchain, we have transitioned to Cosmos and established our own blockchain seamlessly integrated into the Cosmos network.
-This transition not only marks a shift in our technological infrastructure but also brings about a transformation in our ecoinomics.
+This transition not only marks a shift in our technological infrastructure but also brings about a transformation in our economics.

 Key metrics:
 - Current supply: 25.93B